 It was important to ensure our keyword [preotrolite] was represented on all of the sites in a very similar fashion.
 We wanted them all to have the exact same occurrences of the keyword but also to include them in similar positions across the structure of the site.

 This was not only a consideration for the main content of the site but also within the H1/H2 tags and title/description tags.

-Here is representation of two sites side by side (images removed for space reasons) which demonstrates the care we took to minimise any differences across the sites.
+Here is a representation of two sites side by side (images removed for space reasons) which demonstrates the care we took to minimise any differences across the sites.

 The experiment was due to run for 3 months in total.
-During that time, apart from myself, Oliver Sissons (Head of SEO) and Scott Bowman (Graphic Designer), no one else outside our seo company had details of the domains or targeted keywords.
+During that time, apart from myself, Oliver Sissons (Head of SEO) and Scott Bowman (Graphic Designer), no one else outside our SEO company had details of the domains or targeted keywords.
 This was done to ensure that no “rogue” visits to the site could influence the rankings in any way.